Ontario’s Ministry of Labour

 - Rights of Labour Act

-You must be well-aware of your rights and comply with your obligations as an employer to prevent any challenges to your business.
-In the case of a proactive inspection by an employment standards officer, you may be asked to provide a list of records and other documents for inspection.
-Let us help you prepare, prevent, and proceed with business while fulfilling your obligations as an employer.
+In the event of a proactive inspection by an employment standards officer, you may be asked to provide a list of records and other documents for inspection.
+Let us help you prepare and proceed with business while fulfilling your obligations as an employer.